 Tourist information stations exist all over the CBD of each city, especially at major tourist destinations like Circular Quay in Sydney or the large train/tram stations in Melbourne.

 Buses, trams, ferries and trains are popular public transport options.
-Taxis and ride sharing apps can also be used to get around but are more expensive options usually.
-Details can be explored in the link below:
+Taxis and ride-sharing apps can also be used to get around but are more expensive options usually.
+Details can be explored in the links below:

 For pedestrians, most places are easily accessible by walking and for those who like cycling, this is also becoming a popular option for getting around town.

 For drivers with a valid licence, car rental is also a great option, especially if they are looking at destinations under or not serviced by public transport.
-See this link for details:
+See these links for details:

 Flying within Australia is a good way to explore further afield.
 Intercity and Interstate trains are also options (the Ghan and Indian Pacific Interstate trains are classic examples).
-QANTAS, VIRGIN AUSTRALIA, TIGER AIR and REX airlines offer the majority of Australia’s domestic and regional flight options.
+QANTAS, VIRGIN AUSTRALIA, JETSTAR and REX airlines offer the majority of Australia’s domestic and regional flight options

 The Federal Government website below lists relevant contact information for emergencies: https://www.australia.gov.au/information-and-services/public-safety-and-law/emergency-services